ReactFace: Online Multiple Appropriate Facial Reaction Generation in Dyadic Interactions: Problem Formulation

-At time $t$, the goal is to develop a machine learning model $\mathcal{M}$ that generates multiple different but appropriate spatio-temporal facial reactions in response to a given speaker's facial and audio behaviour sequences, $\bm{\mathrm{F}}^s_{1:t}$ and $\bm{\mathcal{X}}^s_{1:t}$, based on previously predicted facial reaction sequence, $\hat{\bm{\mathrm{R}}}^l_{1:t-w}$, where $w$ represents the facial reaction delay caused by the execution of the human cognitive processes \cite{card1986model}.
-This can be formulated as:
+At the time $t$, the goal of the \textbf{online MAFRG task} is to develop a machine learning (ML) model $\mathcal{M}$ that can generate multiple, different, but appropriate spatio-temporal facial reactions in response to the given speaker behaviour $\bm{\mathrm{B}}^s_{1:t}$, which can be formulated as: